 Whisk in the chicken broth to dissolve the flour and prevent lumps.
 Use a wooden spoon if necessary to scrape up the flour from the bottom of the pot.

-Next, whisk in the half and half and bring to a slow boil.
-Cook for an additional 3 minutes to thicken and for flavors to develop.
 Now is when you should taste the sauce and add salt and pepper as desired.
 I added about 1 teaspoon of salt and 8 or 10 twists of my pepper mill.

-Turn the heat off and remove the sprigs of thyme.
-Then add the green beans, and fold them into the sauce.
-Pour the mixture into a 9 X 13 baking dish that has been sprayed with cooking oil.
-Cover with aluminum foil and place into a pre-heated 375 degree oven for 30 minutes.
+Pour the mixture into a 9″ X 13″ baking dish that has been sprayed with cooking oil.
+Cover with aluminum foil and place into a 375-degree preheated oven for 30 minutes.

 Thanksgiving Classic Green Bean Casserole